thosgood/this-weeks-finds/markdown/251-300/week287.md

 f\colon X \to R

 counts as "smooth".
-Just take the commutative algebra A of smooth real-valued functions on X and construct Ω(A) following my instructions!
+Just take the commutative algebra A of smooth real-valued functions on X and construct \Omega(A) following my instructions!

 There are many examples of such spaces, including manifolds with boundary, manifolds with corners, and infinite-dimensional manifolds.
 In